Caring for Elderly Parents What Matters Most

 Additionally, the agents you appoint for medical and financial decision-making should agree on the care desired by aging parents.
 For example, let’s say that the agent appointed by mom or dad under a medical power of attorney is not following documented wishes or the agent under a financial power of attorney disagrees about paying bills for care costs.

 What happens when one agent withholds agreement?
-Disagreements between agents is precisely the reason to have an attorney draft your documents instead of using forms provided by a hospital or healthcare system or forms you download from the internet.
+Disagreements between agents are precisely the reason to have an attorney draft your documents instead of using forms provided by a hospital or healthcare system or forms you download from the internet.

 Planning for the Unexpected